 Immanuel will continue to email you with important information updates.
-This page will be reviewed daily, and should be the point of truth for parents to access up to date information relating to the Coronavirus.
+This page is reviewed regularly, and should be the point of truth for parents to access up to date information relating to the Coronavirus.
 In addition, information updates will continue to be placed on the ILC Facebook page as well as the Immanuel App.

 Please ensure that you have the Immanuel App downloaded onto your phone for the latest alerts.
 You can visit the Google Play or App Store here:

 In the event of a school closure, parents will be notified immediately via SMS as well as all other modes of College communication - including email, Facebook and the Immanuel App.

 We thank you for your cooperation and understanding with this current situation.
 If you have any further questions or concerns, you are invited to contact the Principal Mr Colin Minke directly via firstname.lastname@example.org or phone (07) 5477 3465.

 Please continue to contact Student Services should your children be remaining at home via the link above.

 Coronavirus is an evolving international health concern.
 Around the world, people are being affected in many ways.
 Individuals of all ages from numerous nationalities are being diagnosed with the virus –– it doesn’t discriminate.
 Although children are considered at lower risk of infection, they are not immune to the multitude of news reports regularly seen or heard in the media.

 This epidemic is a cause for great concern to parents, but it is also very worrying to young people.
 Many are wondering how best to discuss this epidemic in a way that will be reassuring to kids without making them feel more worried than what they may be already.
 Parents should not avoid such a discussion with their kids.
 Not talking about something can often make them worry more.